kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 ### The Speculation Rules API
 https://developer.chrome.com/blog/prerender-pages/

-A page can be prerendered in one of three ways, all of which aim to make navigations quicker:
+A page can be prerendered in either of two ways, all of which aim to make navigations quicker:
 1. When you type a URL into the Chrome omnibox, Chrome may automatically prerender the page for you, if it has high confidence you will visit that page.
 (View Chrome's predictions for URLs in the `chrome://predictors` page)
-2. When you type a search term into the Chrome omnibox, Chrome may automatically prerender the search results page, when instructed to do so by the search engine.
-3. Sites can use the *Speculation Rules API*, to programmatically tell Chrome which pages to prerender.
+2. Sites can use the *Speculation Rules API*, to programmatically tell Chrome which pages to prerender.
 This replaces what `<link rel="prerender"...>` used to do and allows sites to proactively prerender a page based on speculation rules on the page.

 Developers can insert JSON instructions onto their pages to inform the browser about which URLs to prerender.
 Speculation rules can be added in either the `<head>` or the `<body>` of the main frame.